jasgrewal/cancerscope/tutorial/README.md

 `>>> pfromfile = scope_obj.get_predictions_from_file("/PATH/TO/combined_tcga_fpkm.txt", outdir="/PATH/TO/DESIRED/OUTPUT/FOLDER/")`

 ### Only generating predictions from a subset of models
-If you find that a single model, or subset of models, is perpetually pushing your results the wrong way / acting as a confounder, you can choose to ignore it.
+If you like to play favorites, or generally dislike the sound of a particular model, you can tell SCOPE which models to consider when assessing an input.

 `>>> pfromfile = scope_obj.get_predictions_from_file("/PATH/TO/combined_tcga_fpkm.txt", modelnames=[LIST OF MODELS TO KEEP])`